cysouw/diathesis/text/c13_zumInfinitive.md

   Sie bringt mich immer dazu, dass ich weine.
 :::

-A possible example of a light verb that has already separated from its lexical meaning is *kommen+zum‑Infinitiv* 'end of movment', which has a different meaning from *kommen+zu‑Infinitiv* 'to have time for' (see [@sec:zuminfinitive-kommen-zum]).
+A example of a light verb that has already separated from its lexical meaning is *kommen+zum‑Infinitiv* 'end of movement', which has a different meaning from *kommen+zu‑Infinitiv* 'to have time for' (see [@sec:zuminfinitive-kommen-zum]).

 ### Adverbial constructions {#sec:zuminfinitive-teleological}

-Another phenomenon that looks like a *Präpositionsinfinitiv* are adverbial prepositions with infinitives.
-So these are constituents that consist of a preposition+article and an infinitive, like *zum Laufen*, but they have an adverbial status in the sentence.
-That implies, as adverbials are syntactically optional, the first easy test is to simply leave them out.
-The resulting sentence should still be complete.
+Another phenomenon that looks like a *Präpositionsinfinitiv*, but has to be separated from it, are adverbial prepositions with infinitives.
+These are constituents that consist of a preposition, an article and an infinitive, like *zum Laufen*, but they have an adverbial status in the sentence.
+Because adverbials are syntactically optional, the first easy test for such adverbials is to simply leave them out.
+The resulting sentence should still be grammatical.

-Highly frequent are examples of teleological ('goal oriented') *zum‑Infinitiv* adverbials.
+Examples of teleological ('goal oriented') *zum‑Infinitiv* adverbials are especially common.
 For example, *zum Schwimmen* in [@next a] can be paraphrased as 'with the intend to swim', or in German as 'um zu schwimmen'.
 Another frequent adverbial is a temporal *beim‑Infinitiv*, meaning 'while' [@next b].
 Other prepositions with infinitives are less frequent in adverbial function.
-Some incidental locational examples can be found, like allative ('from') *vom‑Infinitiv* [@next c].
+Some incidental locational examples can be found, like an allative ('from') *vom‑Infinitiv* [@next c].

 These adverbials do not adhere to the characteristics of the *Präpositionsinfinitiv*.
 They can move rather freely insides the sentence [@last a] and they can be modified by a genitive [@last b] or an adjective [@next c].